Suspense, Thriller, Crime Mystery with romantic elements Novels and Novellas

 However, another reader would not even consider reading the book because it had the word murder in the title.
 She had decided before ever reading the back copy to see what the tone of the book was, she said that she was too sensitive to read about murder scenes and it would upset her.

-So, do you see the problem with classifying books and that it can pigeon whole the author who has her own unique style of writing?
+So, do you see the problem with classifying books and that it can pigeonhole the author who has her own unique style of writing?

 Let's go back to the definition of a crime suspense.
 A crime has been committed and how the suspense is built all depends on the style of the author.
 All my novels are character driven, therefore, my concentration is on the people of the book and how the crime affects them.
 The same is true with my thrillers.
 They are not what I call slasher or killer driven type.
 Let's exam thriller movies for examples.
 They basically fall into two types.
 There are slasher type that focus on the machete-swinging, deranged person, like the hockey mask wearing Jason.
 Not that these types of movies are bad, but they are not my style.

-The difficult part of writing is when authors come when they must type their writing.
+The difficult part of writing comes when authors must indentify their writing.
 But it is a necessary evil for books to be placed in bookstores so readers can go to their genre of choice.

 If the author wants to branch out of their comfort zone, than identifying a genre is a tool to jump start the reading selection process for her or his fans.
 However, you must remember, like the old saying, "don't judge a book by its cover", genre description must not sway your choice to broaden your writing horizons.
 Writing in different genres gives book readers an opportunity to discover another favorite author to read.